emreds/federated-learning-diabetes/README.md

 # Federated Averaging Strategy

 To aggregate the individual client models effectively, the project adopts the Federated Averaging strategy.
 This approach allows for the collaborative combination of the locally trained models, leading to a robust and accurate global model.

+Federated Averaging is a simple yet effective strategy that is widely used in federated learning.
+The strategy consists of the following steps:
+- Initialize the global model with random weights
+- Send the global model to the clients.
+- Train the local model on the client's data.
+- Send the updated local model to the server.
+- Aggregate the local models by taking the weighted average of the local models' weights based on their data proportion.
+- Send the updated global model to the clients.
+- Repeat the process until the model converges.

 # Getting Started
 1. Clone the repository